agucova/tpotcraft/README.md

 # TPotCraft Server

-A NixOS-based Minecraft server running the Better Minecraft 2 modpack using Fabric.
+A NixOS-based Minecraft server for Better Minecraft 2 modpack using Fabric.

 ## Features

 - Declarative configuration using NixOS and Flakes
-- Better Minecraft 2 essentials (1.20.1)
-- Server configuration with optimized JVM options
+- Minecraft 1.20.1 with Fabric 0.15.6
-- Performance-optimized mods included
 - Docker and VM support for running locally
+- Optimized JVM settings for performance

 ## Running Locally on Ubuntu